cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 # Consensus Version

 In order to successfully upgrade your existing modules, your `AppModule`s must implement the function `ConsensusVersion() uint64`.
 The `uint64` returned will serve as the consensus version and should be hard coded by the module developer.
-This number will serve as a state-breaking version of each app module.
+This number will serve as a state-breaking version of each app module, so it *MUST* be incremented on each consensus-breaking change introduced by the module.
 The initial version *MUST* be set to 1.

 # Registering Migrations